Mann-Zwonecek House

 The Mann-Zwonecek House is a historic house in Wilber, Nebraska.
 It was built in 1881 for businessman William H. Mann, and designed in the Italianate and Second Empire architectural styles.
-It belonged to the Zwonecek family from 1894 to 1968.
+The Zwonecek family owned the house from 1894 to 1968, preserving its historic character for over seven decades.
 By the 1970s, it was "the only extant home of imposing grandeur in Wilber dating to the early 1880s."
-It has been listed on the National Register of Historic Places since December 29, 1978.
+Recognizing its historical significance, the house was added to the National Register of Historic Places on December 29, 1978.